pavopax/vanity/README.md

-# What
+# Easy PyPi download counts

-You can now get PyPi download counts for multiple packages, outputted into a single file, `results.txt`
+You can now get PyPi download counts for multiple packages, outputted into a single file, `results.txt`, and possibly converted into Pandas dataframe.

+In contrast, the original `vanity` package outputs download counts to terminal, using logging functionality.

-Sample Usage:
+# Sample Usage

+Clone this repo, then run:

 	python vanity.py ipython				# one
 	python vanity.py ipython jupyter		# multiple